Tyonnchie-Berry-1996/Git-Automation/README.md

    ./git-pull.sh
    ```

->Sharing is caring
+## If you don't see the need to have 5+ repos constantly updating everyday follow these steps below

-## If you don't have repos or don't see the need to have 5+ repos constantly updating everyday follow these steps below
+>Dry Run